2020 Best Invention

 Written by Attorney Natalie Jean-Baptiste

-Deferments and forbearances provide temporary relief for student loan borrowers who can’t afford the payments on their federal student loans.
-When money is tight, you can use deferments and forbearances to temporarily pause your monthly student loan repayment until your financial situation improves.
-The key difference between a deferment and forbearance is the way the interest is treated.
+Student loan forbearance and deferment both provide temporary relief for student loan borrowers who can’t afford their monthly federal student loan payments.
+When money is tight, you can use deferments and forbearances to temporarily pause student loan repayment until your financial situation improves.
+The key difference between student loan deferment and forbearance is the way the interest is treated.
+The federal government pays the interest on subsidized student loans in deferment.
+In forbearance, the borrower is ultimately responsible for paying the accrued interest.

 Read More →